 Note that the main tasting menu is only available on Fridays and Saturdays, so it’s best to think of this as a weekend treat.
 The various options are available or both pick up, and delivery within a limited radius.

 Contact: (03) 9530 0111

 Jessi Singh’s many Melbourne venues are all offering some sort of Melbourne lockdown takeaway meal, so it’s worth hopping around online to see how you get his huge range of contemporary Indian cooking for your next home meal.
 Daughter In Law has clearly been one of the more popular, with the kitchen’s signature curries and naans available both individually and as part of curated takeaway packs, including heat-at-home banquets.
 Hit them up and order online for delivery and taste why Daughter In Law is considered the best Indian restaurant in Melbourne.

-Richmond favourite, Baby – which we named as one of the best Melbourne pizza restaurants of 2021 – have put their many pasta and pizzas up for pick up and delivery between 4 PM and 9 PM each day.
+Richmond favourite, Baby – which we named as one of the best Melbourne pizza restaurants – have put their many pasta and pizzas up for pick up and delivery between 4 PM and 9 PM each day.
 The pick up menu is extensive and pretty much includes all of Baby’s greatest hits, including various smaller dishes, desserts, and wine.

 Address: 631-633 Church St, Richmond VIC

 If you’re stuck at home craving some of the best grilled chilled sandwiches in Melbourne, you’d be happy to know Maker & Monger has opened their online shop for next-day delivery.
 As long as you place an order before 11:59 PM, you can expect a whole bunch of cheese platters, sandwiches, and hard-to-find cheese to be delivered straight to your door.
 That is if you’re within the specific postcodes.
 Check the website to see if your area is included.